2 Manual Setup

 install.packages(c("sandpaper", "varnish", "pegboard", "tinkr"), dep = TRUE)

-I would also highly recommend the {pandoc} package for managing pandoc versions (NOTE: this requires you to have a personal access token set up).
+If you wish to develop features for the Workbench, you will need the {devtools} package.
+It is also recommend that you install the {pandoc} package for managing pandoc versions (NOTE: this requires you to have a personal access token set up).

 install.packages("devtools")